sikopet/blog/posts/linux-big-picture.md

 System calls and pseudodevices
 * *syscalls* (system calls)
- * feature of kernel allowing user processes to request specific actions: ex. opening, reading and writing files; creating a new process
  * the kernel's API
- * interactions between a process and the kernel
+ * feature of kernel allowing user processes to request specific actions, ex. opening, reading and writing files, creating new processes
  * to execute a system call the kernel must temporarily switch to kernel mode, verify syscall's arguments and transfer data between user and kernel memory